eR-Biostat/Courses/abouterbiostat7.md

 subtitle: Course list  & Links
 ---

 This group of courses is focused on statistical inference and it is developed at both undergraduate (statistics and life Sciences) an master level (in statistics).
-For the master courses, advance knowledge in both statistics and R is required at the beginning of the courses (students are expected to be familiar with hypothesis testing and stimation, distrubution functions and basic concepts in probability).
+For the master courses, advance knowledge in both statistics and R is required at the beginning of the courses (students are expected to be familiar with hypothesis testing and estimation, distrubution functions and basic concepts in probability).

 *   **Sample size calculation using R** (See [Sample size]( https://github.com/eR-Biostat/Courses/tree/master/Inference/Sample%20Size)).